mozilla/DeepSpeech/doc/USING.rst

 .. code-block:: bash

-   deepspeech --model models/output_graph.pbmm --lm models/lm.binary --trie models/trie --audio my_audio_file.wav
+   deepspeech --model models/output_graph.pbmm --scorer models/kenlm.scorer --audio my_audio_file.wav

-The arguments ``--lm`` and ``--trie`` are optional, and represent a language model.
+The ``--scorer`` argument is optional, and represents an external language model to be used when transcribing the audio.

 See :github:`client.py <native_client/python/client.py>` for an example of how to use the package programatically.